-- These two harmful bacteria contribute to the degradation of DNA strands and prevent oxygen from getting to cells, two factors that can cause a malignant tumor to develop in the body.
+- These two harmful bacteria contribute to the degradation of DNA strands and prevent oxygen from getting to cells.
+These are two factors that can cause a malignant tumor to develop in the body.

-- We should point out that the presence of these bacteria does not guarantee that you will develop breast cancer.
+- We should point out that the presence of these bacteria doesn’t guarantee that you will develop breast cancer.
 However, they do increase your risk.